Aflack History, Family Crest & Coats of Arms

 Early Origins of the Aflack family

 The surname Aflack was first found in Ayrshire and Angus.
 "In 1370 the lands of 'le Greynryg et de le Tathys' were resigned to Kelso Abbey by Adam de Aghynlek, Thomas of Awqwhynleke in 1436 witnessed a charter of lands in Peeblesshire, Adam Auchinlek had a safe conduct to travel in England in 1451, Andrew Athelek and James Athelek of Scotland petitioned for safe conducts in 1464, and in 1486 William Achlek appears as a friar preacher in Aberdeen."

 Early History of the Aflack family

-Another 263 words (19 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Aflack History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aflack research.
+Another 132 words (9 lines of text) covering the years 1296, 1311, 1464, 1306 and 1499 are included under the topic Early Aflack History in all our PDF Extended History products and printed products wherever possible.

 Aflack Spelling Variations